khuaulme/MovieSearchApp/README.md

   Before we get started, we will need:
-1. A MongoDB M30 cluster in Atlas running 4.2. *(This is a temporary minimum setting while Full-Text Search is still in beta.
-We do have plans to expand FTS to more cluster sizes in the future.)*
+1. A MongoDB Atlas cluster running a minimum 4.2.
 2. Atlas Sample Data loaded into the Atlas cluster directly from the Atlas UI.
 You can get this by clicking the &nbsp; <button style="border-radius: 5px; width:35px;">...</button>&nbsp; button and **Load Sample Dataset**.

 ## The Front End